Core Dump

 Usage

 When the core dump module is enabled, during a fatal error, CPU registers and memory content are printed or stored according to which backends are enabled.
-This core dump data can fed into a custom-made GDB server as a remote target for GDB (and other GDB compatible debuggers).
+This core dump data can be fed into a custom-made GDB server as a remote target for GDB (and other GDB compatible debuggers).
 CPU registers, memory content and stack can be examined in the debugger.

 This usually involves the following steps: